shareloqs/MPSDynamics/docs/src/examples/anderson-model.md

 ## Code implementation

-The fermionic mapping can be strightforwardly implemented with the methods of `MPSDyanmics.jl`.
+The fermionic mapping can be strightforwardly implemented with the methods of `MPSDynamics.jl`.
 We provide two examples:
 - `examples/anderson_model_double`, simulating the SIAM with the double-chain geometry
 - `examples/anderson_model_interleaved`, simulating the SIAM with the interleaved-chain geometry They only differ on the way the Hamiltonian MPO is defined.
 We now briefly review the important bits of the code.